CarlAdm12/THE-LINUX-FOUNDATION/README.md

 # THE-LINUX-FOUNDATION
-These training courses provided by the Linux Foundation have enabled me to strengthen my skills in cybersecurity, blockchain and securing software chains.

 I have completed several courses provided by the Linux Foundation to strengthen my skills in cybersecurity and emerging technologies:
 - Securing the Software Supply Chain: SBOM and Signatures (LFEL1007)
 - Blockchain: Understanding Its Uses and Implications (LFS170)